owulveryck/owulveryck.github.io/content/post/2023-03-02-wardleytogo.md

 The `wtg` language suits my own need.
 I've made several maps with it.

 It is beyond the scope of this article to fully describe the grammar.
-I started a website based on the [divio documenatation framework](https://documentation.divio.com/) as a companion to the language.
+I started a website based on the [divio documentation framework](https://documentation.divio.com/) as a companion to the language.
 You can find the language reference [here](https://owulveryck.github.io/wardleyToGo/reference/wtg/).

 There is an online version that can be used to create maps with the language easily.